Privacy Policy

 Section 251 NHS Act 2006, NHS Constitution (Health and Social Care Act 2012)

-The GP practice contributes to national clinical audits and will send the data which are required by NHS Digital when the law allows.
+The GP practice contributes to national clinical audits and will send the data which are required by NHS England when the law allows.
 This may include demographic data such as data of birth and information about your health which is recorded in coded form, for example, the clinical code for diabetes or high blood pressure.

 Research